MiriamPapp/photo-forum/doc/aws.md

 * Cognito
   Using the service through AWS accounts would be much more difficult and would make creation of users through invitations nearly impractical.
-The target users are not photographers, not programmers.
+The target users are photographers, not programmers.
 Hopefully Cognito provides a good user experience (to be explored).
   The alternative (using AWS accounts) would require more complex policies and cut out many users because of the necessary technical skills.
 But it